 You can mix it with water to make an overnight cleaning paste for your oven, combine it with vinegar to create an effervescent toilet cleaner or sprinkle it on carpets to remove smells - like the old 'shake and vacuum' product.
 It has so many cleaning powers, and a little investigation into how baking soda can revolutionise your cleaning routine will leave you feeling more empowered to green clean.

 Would you like to replace microfibre cloths, remove scourers full of microplastics and ditch your plastic washing-up brush?

-Obviously, we would advise you not to throw anything away that still has a useful life, but when the time comes to swap, our Kitchen Kit Hamper has everything you need for a greener cleaning and a plastic-free kitchen.
+Obviously, we would advise you not to throw anything away that still has a useful life, but when the time comes to swap, our pot brush and Kitchen Kit Hamper has everything you need for a greener cleaning and a plastic-free kitchen.

 Our plastic-free, FSC certified beechwood and sisal bristle nail brushes

 Our biodegradable and sustainable, long-lasting coconut fibre dish brush

 A knitted, organic cotton dishcloth

 100% organic, cotton hand towel

 All the hamper pieces are sourced carefully and are farmed ethically and sustainably.
 Even our packaging is made from recycled paper and is 100% recyclable.
 This hamper adds a touch of green to any household.